meribit/27051_DiversityMicrobes/README.md

 **Why?**
 Soil microbiomes harbor vast, largely uncultured diversity with important ecological roles and untapped natural products; overcoming cultivation barriers is a central challenge.
 In a [recent publication](https://doi.org/10.1016/j.soilbio.2025.109938) we investigated the use of Live-FISH for soil microbial communties to potentially improve cultivation.

-**What is Live‑FISH?** Live-Fluorescence in situ Hybridization (Live-FISH) is a fixation‑free variant of FISH that introduces rRNA‑targeted probes into livingcells, enabling taxon‑specific labeling of cells that can then be sorted based on the fluorescence label for downstream cultivation.
+**What is Live‑FISH?** Live-Fluorescence in situ Hybridization (Live-FISH) is a fixation‑free variant of FISH that introduces rRNA‑targeted probes into living cells, enabling taxon‑specific labeling of cells that can then be sorted based on the fluorescence label for downstream cultivation.

 **Who is alive?** To determine the viable cell fractions, we included a propidium monoazide (PMA) treatment.
 PMA crosslinks DNA of dead cells when exposed to 470 nm LED light inhibiting downstream PCR amplification.

 **What?** We sampled soil in Dyrehaven, Denmark and prepared microbial cell extracts from the soil and applied Live-FISH.
 There are four biological replicates for soil, viable cells and viable cells after Live-FISH.
-We applified and sequences the V3-V4 region of the 16S rRNA gene to characterise the microbial community.
+We amplified and sequenced the V3-V4 region of the 16S rRNA gene to characterise the microbial community.

 You now want to know: